 Bridge to Nowhere has Nothing on This

-- This tends to be true for any film that shows a damaged or collapsed suspension bridge.note Generally, the central span collapses and the towers are pulled inward as if pulled down by it.
+Films - Live-Action Any filmnote that shows a damaged or collapsed suspension bridge tends to demonstrate a lack of understanding from the visual effects department of how such bridges would actually fail.
+In many cases big-budget films depicting mass destruction of a city will feature a scene showing destruction of a famous bridge, the most common victim being the Golden Gate Bridge.
+Generally, the central span is shown as collapsing and the towers are pulled inward as if pulled down by it.
 However, a suspension bridge uses cables under constant tension to transfer the weight of the span to anchors or counterweights located at either end of the bridge, so the towers are normally kept in balance between the weight of the span pulling inward and the anchors pulling outward.
 If the span collapses, the towers would bend outward since the anchors would no longer be balanced by the span.

 - The Dark Knight Rises has suspension bridges being cleanly severed in the middle, with the rest of the bridges remaining as they were.